-In December 2017 (and regularly updated since then) the European Commission published a list of non-cooperative jurisdictions (those areas widely understood as the most extreme form of tax haven), as well as a greylist of jurisdictions that have committed to address deficiencies (in terms of poor transparency or deviation from international best-practice standards) that would otherwise place them on the blacklist.
+In February 2021 the European Commission updated their list of non-cooperative jurisdictions (those areas widely understood as the most extreme form of tax haven), as well as the list of jurisdictions that have committed to address deficiencies (in terms of poor transparency or deviation from international best-practice standards).

-We have small enterprise sales functions in one of the countries on the greylist (Switzerland), which does not have any significant impact on the Group’s tax affairs.
-There are also Vodafone legal entities in four other countries on the Commission’s greylist (Cayman Islands, Mauritius, Morocco and the Seychelles), predominantly as the legacy of prior acquisitions – and which play no role in reducing the taxes payable by the Group.
-Across all our countries of operation worldwide we apply the same global Tax Principles and report the same information for each local market, regardless of location.
+These legal entities play no role in reducing the taxes payable by the Group.
+Across all our countries of operation worldwide we apply the same Global Tax Principles and report the same information for each local market, regardless of location.

 We do not enter into the kind of artificial arrangements that are of concern to the European Commission and others

-We provide a list of all legal entities in each country, together with a narrative description and a summary of all key financial metrics in the’ Country contributions’ section of this Report.
-We do not we enter into the kind of artificial arrangements that are of concern to the European Commission and many others in any of these countries (or in any other location).
+We provide a list of all legal entities in each country, together with a narrative description and a summary of all key financial metrics in the’ Country contributions’ of our Report.
+We do not we enter into the kind of artificial arrangements including those that are of concern to the European Commission and many others in any of these countries (or in any other location).

 One country that has been the focus of public and political scrutiny in recent years is Luxembourg.
 Vodafone has a significant presence in the country, and our subsidiaries there play a central role in managing some of the most important aspects of Vodafone’s global operations, including centralised procurement, financing and roaming.